Attacks on Western cities prompt insurers to adapt

 "The terrorism statute was a congressional kneejerk to 9/11," Smiley-Kaliff said.
 "It never entered anyone’s minds that we’d have to worry about the county fair."

-Kaliff Insurance, based in San Antonio, Texas, is now developing coverage that would more broadly cover “violent acts” such as bombs, shootings, or multiple stabbings, at events such as concerts and outdoor festivals.
+Kaliff Insurance, based in San Antonio, Texas, is now developing coverage that would more broadly cover “violent acts” such as bombs, shootings, or multiple stabbings, at concerts and other events, such as concerts and outdoor festivals.

 OPPORTUNITIES, RISKS